developmentAC/fractal_maker/README.md

-# Mandelbrot Fractal Visualizer: An interactive Rust Application to explore the Mandelbrot and Julia Sets
+# Mandelbrot Fractal Visualizer: An interactive Rust application to explore the Mandelbrot and Julia sets

 ![logo](graphics/mandelbrot_04.png)